Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 ## (Q3) Inverters and Ring Oscillator (0 pts)

-Imagine that you are a system's level **Bioengineer** designing inverters and an oscillator.
+Imagine that you are a system's level **Bioengineer** designing genetic inverters and ring oscillators.

-**Q.3.a.** Draw a box diagram of a genetic inverter.
-Label input and output to the system.
-Then describe the behavior of the genetic inverter (2-3 sentences and use diagrams and drawings if helpful)
+**Q.3.a.** Draw a box diagram of a genetic inverter at the device level.
+Describe the behavior of the genetic inverter.
+(2-3 sentences and use diagrams and drawings if helpful)

-**Q.3.b.** Imagine that you are building a 3-inverter Ring oscillator.
-Describe the role of Common Signal Carriers in constructing such a system (2-3 sentences and use diagrams and drawings if helpful)
+**Q.3.b.** Imagine that you are building a 3-inverter genetic ring oscillator.
+Describe the role of Common Signal Carriers in constructing such a system (2-3 sentences and use diagrams and drawings if helpful).

 **Extra learning** (100% optional):